 What is a Bank Account Overdraft?

 A bank account overdraft happens when an individual’s bank account balance goes down to below zero, resulting in a negative balance.
-It usually happens when there are no more funds in the account in question, but a transaction still went through, leading to debt.
+It usually happens when there are no more funds in the account in question, but an outstanding transaction is processed through the account, leading to the account holder incurring a debt.

-A debt is incurred because, in overdrafts, it is the bank that automatically lends the amount in the transaction to the account holder, an amount that needs to be returned, with fees.
+A debt is incurred because, with an overdraft, the bank effectively automatically lends the amount necessary to process the transaction to the account holder, an amount that needs to be returned, along with possible fees.
 Though it seems helpful to the account holder, costs can spiral out of control if overdrafts are not handled promptly and properly.

 Example of a Bank Account Overdraft

 Consider the following scenario.
 Let’s say Mary went to a retail outlet and purchased cosmetics amounting to $2,000 and wrote a check for the purchase.
 However, when the merchant deposited the check in the bank, Mary’s account only contained $1,500, which means that she is $500 short of what is due for the check.

-Two outcomes are possible – either the merchant’s bank will pay him the full amount, or they will let the check “bounce” to Mary’s bank and stamp it with “NSF” or non-sufficient funds.
-In case the first outcome happens, Mary will be charged for the overdraft.
+Two outcomes are possible – either the merchant’s bank will pay him the full amount, or they will let the check “bounce” to Mary’s bank and stamp it with “NSF” (non-sufficient funds).
+In case the first outcome unfolds, Mary will be charged for the $500 overdraft.

 Types of Bank Account Overdrafts